giavu849/mobilerobot/README.md

 # 2. Launch Control & SLAM Modules
 Open two separate terminals and execute the following scripts in order:

+//Navigate to your  if necessary
-Terminal 1: Perception & SLAM This handles LiDAR data processing and map generation.
+Terminal 1: Perception & SLAM This handles LiDAR data processing and map generation. python slam_main.py

-Bash
-python slam_main.py
+//Navigate to your folder if necessary
-Terminal 2: Robot Control This manages the movement commands and navigation logic.
+Terminal 2: Robot Control This manages the movement commands and navigation logic. python control_main.py

-Bash
-python control_main.py
 💡 Pro-Tips for your README:
 Prerequisites: I recommend adding a section above this called ## Dependencies listing paho-mqtt, numpy, or any other libraries you used.